FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/biography/lena-zavaroni.md

 * The SOAD also certifies that it is appropriate for you to receive the treatment.

 > This section of the Mental Health Act seems flawed How can an individual with severe mental heath problems make an informed chose if they are capable of making such a chose then I would argue that they don't need the surgical procedure.
+>
+> Informing those treating her that she will kill herself if she does not get the NMD is not consect but is as they beleived Lena grounds for her being Section.

 <cite>[Robcamstone](https://m.me/fanzoflenazavaroni)</cite>